-The Chinese art of harmonizing with one’s surroundings—known as Feng Shui—is said to purport harmony in your home and office.
+The Chinese art of harmonizing with one’s surroundings—known as Feng Shui—is said to purport harmony after you complete your new home moving and storage.
 By practicing the rules of this art of placement, it’s said that people can have better relationships with, and relax more in, their habitat.
 So how does one arrange their belongings to harmonize energy and turn their environment more happy and calm?
 Here are some tips:

 Place Sofa Strategically